CM RELOCATION

 • Copies of insurance policies

 Keep digital and hard copies of everything in case you need them at short notice.
+Following a complete moving overseas checklist can help ensure nothing important is missed.

-3. Financial Preparation
+3. Financial Preparation When Moving Abroad for Work

 • Cost of living comparison: Research housing, food, transport, and healthcare costs to ensure your salary matches the lifestyle you want.
+It also helps to understand the cost of moving overseas when planning your budget.

 • Banking setup: Ask your employer if they assist with opening a local bank account.
 Some professionals keep dual accounts for easier international transfers.